NewEconoLab/NNS-EN/nns_protocol.rst

 NNC uses the mechanism of the bonus pool queue, as shown in the above picture, only a fixed number of bonus pools (for example, five) are kept.
 The oldest bonus pool(the head pool)will be destroyed when more than five bonus pools are generated.

 Besides the bonus pool, users’ assets are composed of two types: fixed assets and change.
-The holding time of fixed assets can only increase, and users whose holding time is earlier than collection time of a bonus pool are qualified to collect bonus.
+The holding time of fixed assets can only increase, and users whose holding time is earlier than collection time of a bonus pool are qualified to collect the bonus.

 The holding time of fixed assets increases after collecting the bonus.
-It’s like coin hours is consumed, thus preventing repeated collection of the same bonus.
+It’s like coin hours is consumed, thus preventing the repeated collection of the same bonus.

 Details of The Bonus Pool
 ----------------------------

 The token will maintain several bonus pools.
 When each bonus pool is generated, the assets in the destruction pool will all be transferred into this bonus pool.
 If the maximum bonus pool number is exceeded, the oldest bonus pool will also be destroyed and the remaining assets in the destroyed bonus pool will also be counted in the latest bonus pool.

 The number of bonus pools is fixed, for example, a bonus pool is generated for every 4096 blocks.
 A maximum of five bonus pools are maintained.
 When the sixth bonus pool is generated, the first bonus pool will be destroyed,